Marv Tarplin: Rock and Roll Hall of Fame induction in 2012

 On February 9, 2012 (just 5 months after his death), it was announced that Marv Tarplin would be posthumously inducted with the rest of the Miracles into the Rock and Roll Hall of Fame alongside group lead singer Smokey Robinson.
 This induction occurred on April 14, 2012.
 After a 26-year wait, Marvin was automatically and retroactively inducted with the rest of the original Miracles, Bobby Rogers, Pete Moore, Claudette Robinson, and Ronnie White into The Rock and Roll Hall of Fame alongside Miracles lead singer Smokey Robinson.
 The induction was handled by a special committee designated in 2012 to induct the Miracles and five other pioneering groups that had been overlooked when their lead singers had been inducted into the Rock Hall many years previously.
 This induction occurred without the usual process of nomination and voting, under the premise that the entire group should have been inducted with Smokey Robinson back in 1987.

 Later years and death

-Three years after leaving Robinson, Tarplin died in his Las Vegas home of undetermined causes on September 30, 2011.
+Three years after he had stopped touring with Robinson, Tarplin died in his Las Vegas home of undetermined causes on September 30, 2011.
 He was 70.
 Tarplin had three daughters, named Talese, Lisa and Eboney.